reimagined/resolve/docs/api/event-store-adapter.md

 ---
 id: event-store-adapter
 title: Event Store Adapter
+description: This document describes the interface that an event store adapter should expose.
 ---

 An event store adapter defines how the reSolve framework stores events in the underlying event store.
 An event store adapter object must expose the following functions: